 The study used a qualitative approach, exploring attitudes and social practices in order to understand the factors which influence decision-making in relation to FGM.
-Focus group discussions (FGDs) and individual interviews using semi-structured questions were conducted with selected respondents in the two districts.
+Focus group discussions (FGDs) and key informant interviews (KIIs) using semi-structured questions were conducted with selected respondents in the two districts.
 The respondents were chosen to represent most of the key stakeholder groups involved in FGM in the two communities.